visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

 ![Plot of tweets mentioning men and women](/assets/images/plots/mentions_by_gender.png)

 This suggests that  the discussion of Brexit on Twitter was largely focused on men, which is consistent with [previous research](https://www.prio.org/Publications/Publication/?x=10651) which has discussed how the Brexit debate has been male-dominated.
+As is shown above, this is even more true when we consider just the discussion of MPs - in general tweets mentioning someone mention women